Major boost for Mathabatha's chair campaign as RET forces win conferences

 The RET forces, also beat CR22 faction during ANC Vhembe regional conference held in Khalahari Waterfront in Thohoyandou a fortnight ago.

-Msiza’s ally Tshitereke Matibe was elected regional chairperson, beating his rival Dowelani Nenguda, an emissary of Lekganyane, by 204 votes to 174.
+Msiza’s ally Tshitereke Matibe was elected regional chairperson , beating his rival Dowelani Nenguda, an emissary of Lekganyane, by 204 votes to 174.

 Former Thulamela municipal manager Makonde Mathivha was elected deputy chairperson with 203 votes while Rudzani Ludere was elected regional secretary.